Anger and Conflict: What’s The Difference?

 Understanding these two concepts’ differences is crucial for effectively navigating and managing them in our personal and professional lives.
 For example, conflict can trigger anger, but it is not the only reason.

 People have different coping mechanisms, past experiences, and personal characteristics that influence how they respond to conflict.
-If you struggle with anger during conflicts and you don’t know how to deal with anger during the conflict, you can seek help from a therapist or counselor to improve your coping skills and healthily manage your emotions.
+If you struggle with anger during conflicts and don’t know how to deal with it, you can seek help from a therapist or counselor to improve your coping skills and manage your emotions healthily.

 Carlos-Todd-PhD-LCMHC